-With grants from California Scale-Up MTSS Statewide and Multi-Tiered System of Support (CA SUMS MTSS) Initiative, MSA-6 is moving forward with the MTSS as a systemic, continuous improvement framework in which data-based problem-solving and decision making is practiced across all levels of the educational system for supporting students.
+With grants from California Scale-Up MTSS Statewide Initiative and Multi-Tiered System of Support (CA SUMS MTSS), MSA-7 is moving forward with the Multi-Tiered System of Supports (MTSS) as a systemic, continuous improvement framework in which data-based problem-solving and decision making is practiced across all levels of the educational system for supporting students.
 The framework of MTSS utilizes high quality evidence-based instruction, intervention, and assessment practices to ensure that every student receives the appropriate level of support to be successful.
 A Multi-Tiered System of Supports align with the academic standards and behavioral expectations, in order to accelerate the performance of every student to meet and/or exceed proficiency.